hajowieland/terraform-kubernetes-multi-cloud/README.md

 _Managed_ in this context means the master nodes are managed by the cloud platform provider.
 We only create the service, the worker nodes and the bare minimum of everything else to get a working K8s cluster.

-This is for demonstration and/or learning purposes and is not production-ready.
+This is for demonstration and/or learning purposes.

 **Please do not use this in production !**